 Four colorful educational displays were created by the American Daffodil Society in collaboration with the Science Museum of Minnesota.
 These displays are sometimes referred to as the ADS Daffodil Exhibit Banners.
 The design and production of the initial sets of large fabric banners were partially funded by the National Science Foundation.
-Each ADS region has a set of Educational Displays that are rotated throughout the region, especially during daffodil show season.
-Some regions have more than one set of banners because local societies and individuals purchased these for their own local use.
-At the bottom of this page is a handbook about the care and assembly for the set of large banners.
+In 2020 the ADS prepared a new edition of these banners that anyone may purchase, already installed in retractable banner stands.
+All the banners are 92″ tall.

 - Discover Daffodils!

 Displays large colorful daffodils and describes the activities and membership benefits of the the American Daffodil Society.
 It lists all the web sites of the ADS and includes QR codes so that smart phones can immediately open those sites.
 The banner is 31″ wide.

 Details the steps needed to produce a new flower from pollination to flowering bulb.
 Includes a daffodil plant diagram with parts labeled and clarification on what is a daffodil.
 The banner is 36″ wide.

 Follows the family history of a modern pink-cupped daffodil back to some of its early ancestors.
 Compare the photos to see how daffodils have changed from the species to our modern hybrids.
 The banner is 36″ wide.

 Highlights a flower photo and description for each of the thirteen daffodil divisions, explains how to read daffodil color codes, and includes excerpts from the poem Daffodils by William Wordsworth.
 The banners is 48″ wide.